friendofdog/se-docs/linux/processes.md

 - The copy (the child process) is replaced by `ls`
 - The child process runs and then dies on completion (exec)

+Forked processes inherit `stdin`, `stdout`, and `stderr` from the parent.

 What about `exec ls -l`?

-- The current process dies and is replaced by the same process with the same pid
+- Whatever is running in the current process stops, and the process runs `ls -l`
-	- *When you `exec`, there is no child process.*
-- Its memory has been wiped out and replaced with a new memory image
-- The process then begins based on the new memory image.

-Forked processes inherit `stdin`, `stdout`, and `stderr` from the parent.
+- The terminal window in which this is run will most likely close

+Note that `exec` is not a direct evocation of an exec process, it's a shell command which triggers an exec process somewhere down the line

 Process signals
 ---------------